Tough Guys

 Tough Guys is a 1986 American action comedy film directed by Jeff Kanew and starring Burt Lancaster, Kirk Douglas, Eli Wallach, Charles Durning, Dana Carvey, and Darlanne Fluegel.
 It is the eighth film of Touchstone Pictures, and the final film to be released from Douglas's Bryna Productions.

 Lancaster and Douglas had already made several films together, including I Walk Alone (1948), Gunfight at the O.K.
 Corral (1957), The Devil's Disciple (1959), The List of Adrian Messenger (1963), and Seven Days in May (1964), becoming something of a team in the public's eye.
-Douglas was always second-billed under Lancaster, but, except I Walk Alone, in which Douglas played a villain, and The List of Adrian Messenger, in which Lancaster cameoed, their roles were more or less of equal importance.
+Douglas was always second-billed under Lancaster, but, with the exception of I Walk Alone, in which Douglas played a villain, and The List of Adrian Messenger, in which Lancaster cameoed, their roles were more or less of equal importance.
 Tough Guys was their final collaboration.

 Adolph Caesar, who was originally going to star as Leon B. Little, died of complications from a heart attack on the set of the film and was replaced by Eli Wallach.

 This was the first film released under the Touchstone Pictures label after Walt Disney Studios changed the name of the label from Touchstone Films, following the release of Ruthless People (1986).
+It received mixed reviews from critics.